 One of Music Maker’s most renowned and respected artists, John Dee Holeman spent the first six years of his life in Hillsborough, N.C., barely a mile from where Music Maker is now based.

 How We Helped:

-Music Maker has released three albums, booked countless performances, and provided emergency assistance when Mr. Holeman needed to relocate.
+Music Maker has released four albums, booked countless performances, and provided emergency assistance when Mr. Holeman needed to relocate.

 “I was born in 1929,” he says in his lilting, soft-spoken manner.
 “My father was Willy Holeman, and my mother was born Annie Obie near Roxboro, N.C.
 Her daddy moved to Hillsborough and ran a flour mill.
 James Obie was my uncle; there are still Obies in Hillsborough.
 I lived on the Sam Latta place at first – he was the High Sheriff.
 There were three sisters and one brother.
 My parents are planted in the cemetery of Obie’s Chapel Church in Person County.

 “In about 1935, we moved to a 100-acre farm on Gray Road in northern Orange County,” Holeman continues.
 “We would walk four miles to the store at Timberlake to get us some candy.
 We could play on Saturday or Sunday, you know, fix a swing in a tree, swing in a tire and things like that.
 One time I took a fender off a Model T Ford, got on a bank, put water on the bank, and slid right down to the bottom!
 I completed the fourth grade, then stopped; we weren’t compelled to attend then.
 I cut short my education because Daddy needed me to farm.
 I had to do what my Daddy said.
 I missed my education, but I’ve made a living so far.”